showjim/SHM_Detect_Tool/README.md

 # SHM_Detect_Tool
-A tool used to detect abnormal SHM result based on TensorFlow
+A tool used to detect abnormal SHM result based on PyTorch